Uncle-Sam-Mako/The-uncle/README.md

 # Uncle Sam Portofolio

-This modern web portfolio template is built with ReactJS and designed to showcase your work in a sleek, professional way.
-With its intuitive design and easy-to-use features, you can quickly create an impressive online presence that will help you stand out from the crowd.
-Whether you're a freelancer, small business owner, or creative professional, this template will help you make a lasting impression.
+This modern web portfolio is built with ReactJS and designed to showcase my work in a sleek, professional way.
+With its intuitive design and easy-to-use features, I can quickly create an impressive online presence that will help me stand out from the crowd.

 # Getting Started with Create React App